 I’m often asked how I became a breeder of cats.
 After all, I’d only ever owned one cat and I

-got her when she was one, sent her to live my parents at 3, and got her back when she
+got her when she was 1, sent her to live with my parents at 3, and got her back when she

-was 18!
-I also had just moved to Seattle in 2000 with 2 dogs, 2 parrots, and fish!
+was 18.
+I also had just moved to Seattle in 2000 with 2 dogs, 2 parrots, and fish.

 Well, I’m not a breeder of cats, I breed Selkirk Rex Cats – there’s a difference.

 In 2002, while working on a dog park I found 4 feral kittens.
 I took them to MEOW where I

 met Bonne Vevea and Julie Samuelson.
 I quickly became a cat person.
 In 2004 I purchased

 a pair of Pixiebobs.
 A friend of MEOW bred them and I fell in love with the breed.
 That